waldrain/waldrain.github.io/moniwonig.md

 ## todo

 - prepare temporary lumber storage platform on waldrain for 4-9 m3 of fresh sawn oak and ash
-- install the PV panels and microinverters on the wood stack
 - repair/rebuild furniture storage on waldrain
 - calculate PV panels required for waldrain